Rui-Chun/cs534-assign2/README.md

 First, we have *the user application thread*, i.e. the main thread, created by the `node.rs`.
 Inside this thread, it will bring up *the manager thread* in `manager.rs`, which will provide transport service.
 The `socket.rs` is only an API and does not do any work.
 When the user thread calls the socket API, it only sends a task message to the manager.
 The manager holds a task queue, which is the most important component of it.
 All it does during execution is to process next task in the queue.

 Second, when the manager thread starts, it will also bring up *the timer thread* and *the udp-utils thread*.
 The manager can tell the timer thread to set up or cancel timeout timer.
 The timer will put a task into the queue when timeout happens.
-The udp thread only does two things.
-It unpack packets and hand them over to mananger thread when new datagrams arrived using UDP.
+The udp thread does two things.
+It unpacks packets and hands them over to mananger thread when new datagrams arrived using UDP.
 It also packs packets in its queue and send them to remote host using UDP.

 ### Disscussions of design
 1. Diss1a: Your transport protocol implementation picks an initial sequence number when establishing a new connection.
 This might be 1, or it could be a random value.
 Which is better, and why?